anisha-d08/pygame-snakegame/README.md

+# PyGame
-# Simple beginner level game using PyGame Module
+Snake game using PyGame Module of python 3